Monkey Island (book): Plot

 11-year-old Clay Garrity's dad, an art director, is out of work; Clay's mother trained for a good job - but it wasn't enough, especially with a baby coming.
 Unable to cope, Dad disappeared; now, without warning, Clay's distraught mother has also abandoned him, leaving him in an unsavory welfare hotel.
 When a neighbor suggests calling the police, Clay bolts, afraid that becoming a foster child would mean losing his mother forever.
 He lands in a park with Buddy, a hard-working young black man who can't earn enough for a rent deposit, and Calvin, a retired teacher who lost everything in a fire.
 Weeks later, their fragile existence is destroyed by an invasion of raging toughs ("the stump people") who demolish their meager, hard-won amenities and scatter the park's inhabitants.
 Indirect results include Calvin's death; Clay, weak from malnutrition and exposure, is hospitalized.

+Reception

+Kirkus Reviews called the novel "an absorbing, profoundly disturbing but ultimately hopeful story."
+Publishers Weekly said that "Once again Fox displays her remarkable ability to render life as seen by a sensitive child who has bumped up against harsh circumstances."